maubanel/UE5-CPP-Overview/errors/README.md

 ##### `Step 1.`\|`CPPOVR`|:small_blue_diamond:

 A visual studio solution can contain more than one project (a program with a main function).
-Lets create a new project by right clicking on the solution and select **Add | Project**.
+Lets create a new project by right clicking on the solution and select **Add | New Project...**.

 ![add project to solution](images/newProject.png)